tbuyus/EnglishPAbjad/README.md

 ####Τhere are many SOUNDS that can be ENCODED in more than one way:
 #####sh

-* SH SHeep, SHIP
+* SH she, should, sure, issue, professional, pressure, ensuring, professional, discussion
 * TI staTIon, raTIo
-* S Sugar, Sure, iSSue
 * CI conCIous

 ###Previous efforts to ameliorate this nightmare